v23ent/aa-hands-on/README.md

-# SE Summit 2023 - Adaptive Analytics hands-on
-This is a repository to perform AI-link exercise for Adaptive Analytics session on SE Summit 2023.

 # Setup

 1. Clone this repository or download a .zip file and unzip to your local folder.
 Then navigate to a project's folder.